-Galileo (1564 – 1642) Creating one of the first modern telescopes, Galileo revolutionised our understanding of the world supporting the work of Copernicus.
-His work Two New Sciences laid ground work for science of Kinetics and strength of materials.
+Galileo (1564 – 1642) Creating one of the first modern telescopes, Galileo revolutionised our understanding of the world supporting the earlier work of Copernicus.
+His book Two New Sciences laid the groundwork for the science of Kinetics and strength of materials.

 Rene Descartes (1596 – 1650) French philosopher and mathematician.
 Descartes was an early exponent of rationalism and reason, laying an important framework for the European enlightenment.
-His use of logic and reason to address questions relating to religion were ground breaking.
-He also made important discoveries in maths and calculus.
+His use of logic and reason to address questions relating to religion were groundbreaking.
+He also made significant discoveries in maths and calculus.

 Baruch Spinoza (1632-1677) Jewish-Dutch philosopher.
-Spinoza was an influential rationalist, who saw the underlying unity in the universe.
-He was critical of religious scriptures, and promoted a view that the Divine was in all, and the Universe was ordered – despite its apparent contradictions.
+Spinoza was an influential rationalist, who saw an underlying unity in the universe.
+He was critical of religious scriptures and promoted a view that the Divine was in all, and the Universe was ordered – despite its apparent contradictions.

 Sir Isaac Newton (1642-1726) Newton made studies in mathematics, optics, physics, and astronomy.
-In his Principia Mathematica, published in 1687, he laid the foundations for classical mechanics, explaining law of gravity and the Laws of Motion.
-Newtonian though dominated the science of physics into the Twentieth Century.
+In his Principia Mathematica, published in 1687, he laid the foundations for classical mechanics, explaining the law of gravity and the Laws of Motion.
+Newtonian thought dominated the science of physics into the Twentieth Century.

 Voltaire (1694 – 1778) – French philosopher and critic.
 Best known for his work Candide (1762) which epitomises his satire and criticisms of social convention.
-Voltaire was instrumental in promoting republican ideas due to his criticism of the absolute monarchy of France.
-A key figure of the ‘Enlightenment.’
+Voltaire was instrumental in promoting Republican ideas and satirised the excess of the absolute monarchy of France.
+An influential thinker behind the French Revolution and a key figure of the ‘Enlightenment Period.’

 Benjamin Franklin (1706-1790) American politician and scientist.
 Benjamin Franklin played a key role in promoting the idea of a United States.
-Franklin, a noted polymath, was an epitome of the ‘American Dream’ and left a lasting legacy on American society.
+Franklin, a noted polymath, was an epitome of the ‘American Dream’ – rising from humble beginnings to a Founding Father of the Nation.
+He left a lasting legacy on American society.

 Adam Smith (1723-1790) was a Scottish social philosopher and pioneer of classical economics.
-He his best known for his work ‘The Wealth of Nations‘ which laid down a framework for the basis of free market economics.
-His work still plays an important role in modern economics.
+He his best known for his work ‘The Wealth of Nations‘ (1776) which laid down a framework for the basis of free market economics.
+His work still plays an influential role in modern economics.

 Thomas Paine (1737-1809) English-American writer and political activist.
 He was a strong advocate of American independence.
 Paine wrote many articles supporting the ideals of republicanism.
-This was an important influence behind American and French revolutions.
+This was an important influence on the American and French revolutions.
 Notable works include: Rights of Man (1791)

-Thomas Jefferson (1743 – 1826) American Founding Father and the principle author of The Declaration of Independence (1776) In this declaration, Jefferson laid out the fundamental principles of America, calling for equality and liberty.
-He also founded the University of Virginia, and passed the Virginia Statue of Religious Freedom.
+Thomas Jefferson (1743 – 1826) American Founding Father and the author of The Declaration of Independence (1776) In this declaration, Jefferson laid out the fundamental principles of America, calling for equality and liberty.
+He also founded the University of Virginia and passed the Virginia Statute of Religious Freedom.

-James Madison (1751-1836) was the fourth president of the US (1809-1817) and was responsible for drafting the United States Constitution and the United States Bill of Rights.
+James Madison (1751-1836) The fourth president of the US (1809-1817) and responsible for drafting the United States Constitution and the United States Bill of Rights.
 In 1788, along with Hamilton and John Jay, he wrote the Federalist Papers, which strongly advocated support for the US constitution.